 Intensive Supervision Program

 In 1997 the Ohio Department of Rehabilitation and Corrections awarded the Adult Probation Department a Community Corrections Act Grant to supervise offenders who are diverted from jail or prison.
 The program will protect citizens by ensuring effective supervision of adult offenders in environments that are safe, humane and appropriately secure; the program seeks to instill in offenders an improved sense of responsibility and the ability to become productive citizens.

 The offender must successfully complete the three (3) phases of ISP before they are able to “step-down” to standard supervision.
 Movement through the 3 phases is based upon the offender’s behavior and compliance with their conditions of Community Controlled Sanctions.

 Non-Support Diversion Program

-The Adult Probation Department in conjunction with CSEA (Child Support Enforcement Agency) and the Erie County Prosecutor’s Office have developed a Non-Support Division Program.
-The goal of the Non-Support Diversion Program is to ensure offenders pay child support as ordered as well as offering services to offenders who have difficulty with various criminogenic needs.
-The program includes pre and post indictment diversion.
+The main focus with this program is to make sure that offenders are making their current monthly support payments.
+The Non-Support Diversion Officer works closely with CSEA (Child Support Enforcement Agency) as well as the Prosecutor’s Office to ensure that offenders pay child support as ordered as well as offering services to offenders who have difficulty with various criminogenic needs.

 Chief Probation Officer